almachelouche/middleman/content/email/AU/eNews/012/prospect2.md

 text='''Disclaimers:<br /><br />
 	1. Maximum towing capacity when using a Genuine Ford tow pack.
 Subject to State and Territory regulations.<br /><br />
 	2. Recommended retail price only.
 Stock may vary between participating dealers.<br /><br />
-	3. Vehicles must be purchased by 30/06/17 and delivered by 2/07/17.
-Participating Dealers only.
+	3. Built pre-April 2017.
+Blue Dots at participating dealers in July.
+Private and Blue, Silver and Gold Business Fleet customers only.
 Stock may vary between Dealers.
-Private and Blue, Silver and Gold Business Fleet customers only.<br /><br />'''
+Prices are recommended .
+Ford Australia and Ford Dealers can further reduce recommended prices, or otherwise change or extend these offers.<br /><br />'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'